dbetz/flame/README.md

 # flame
 Flame simulator gadget using NeoPixels

-Uses a Parallax Propeller ActivityBoard
-A strip of RGB NeoPixels
-A rotary encoder with an RGB LED and a button
+Uses a Parallax Propeller ActivityBoard, a strip of RGB NeoPixels, and a rotary encoder with an RGB LED and a button.